-Account Holders are not required to spend the entire IEA sum each year; however, at least fifty percent (50%) of the amount of annual funding disbursed into the IEA account must be spent on approved expenses by the deadline for submission of the last expense report of each contract year.
+Account Holders are not required to spend all of the IEA money received each year; however, an account holder must spend at least fifty percent (50%) of the total amount of funding received annually.
+Fifty percent (50%) of the total annual IEA award must be spent on approved expenses by the deadline for submission of the last expense report of each contract year.
 SBE Rule 0520-01-11-.04(6).
+Purchases must be posted to the IEA debit card prior to the end of the IEA contract year to be considered spent during the contract year.
+Please note that purchases made within the last week of the IEA contract year may not post before the deadline as pending purchases will not be considered when determining if the 50% spending requirement is met.
+The date of the final expense report can be found here.